advanced-empirical-finance/course_environment_AEF/Readme.md

 6. Clone the [course environment repository](https://github.com/advanced-empirical-finance/course_environment_AEF) by opening RStudio, clicking `File/New Project,` and selecting `Version Control`.
 Then, click `Git` and provide the repository address <https://github.com/advanced-empirical-finance/course_environment_AEF.git>.
 RStudio will then automatically open the project in the new environment.

-7. In the console of RStudio, install the `reticulate` R package and use the package to install Python
+7. In the console of RStudio, install the `reticulate` R package.
+Proceed with `Y` when asked if you want to install the packages.
+Use the package to install Python

              install.packages("reticulate")                               `
              reticulate::install_python(version = "3.10.11", force = TRUE)